Italian Rice Ball Skillet is the the deconstructed version of Italian Rice Balls (arancini). Easy, gluten free, and zero chopping required!

-My Italian Rice Ball Skillet is cooked rice mixed with a combination of ground beef and sweet Italian sausage, marinara sauce, Italian seasoning, and frozen peas, then smothered in shredded mozzarella cheese and broiled until hot and melty.
-Literally I was tapping my foot in my kitchen waiting for the rice to finish cooking because everything else comes together in about 10 minutes.
-Lez go, rice!
+Italian Rice Ball Skillet is cooked white rice mixed with a combination of ground beef and sweet Italian sausage, marinara sauce, Italian seasoning, and frozen peas, smothered in shredded mozzarella cheese then broiled until hot and melty.

-Hey, if you can’t get to the Italian coast anytime soon, this simple skillet dinner might just squash a craving for one of their yummy, hearty delicacies.
-Now, if only I could trade the foot of snow outside my window for sea views instead.
-Ah, a girl can dream! ;)
+If you can’t get to the Italian coast anytime soon, this simple skillet dinner might just squash a craving for one of their yummy, hearty delicacies!

 - Don’t put your pot on a burner that’s much larger than the pot.
 This will not only cause spillovers but the water will evaporate faster then the rice can absorb it, causing unevenly cooked rice.

-Alrighty!
-While the rice is simmering add ground beef and ground sweet Italian sausage to a large skillet over medium-high heat.
+While the rice is simmering, add ground beef and ground sweet Italian sausage to a large skillet over medium-high heat.
 Season with homemade seasoned salt and pepper then brown and drain if necessary.

-Return the meat to the skillet then add marinara sauce, Italian seasoning blend, frozen peas, and 1-1/2 cups cooked rice (save the remaining rice for another use.)
+Return the meat to the skillet then add marinara sauce, Italian seasoning blend, frozen peas, and the cooked rice then stir everything to combine.

-Stir until all the ingredients are heated through then spread the mixture evenly into the bottom of the skillet and top with shredded mozzarella cheese.
+Spread the mixture into an even layer in the bottom of the skillet then top with shredded mozzarella cheese.

 More One Pan Recipes